 Thank you, James, for sharing your experience!

-Karen shares here experience of moving her vehicle back in 2015:
+Karen shares here experience of moving her vehicle back:

 Thank you again, Karen, for sharing your experience!

 Marilyn (from above) also shares her experience with importing her vehicle into Canada from the U.S.:

 The confusion came when I received 3 different direction how to apply and were for my car plates and licenses.

 Your drivers license comes from testing office, Ontario has understanding with most of the states, if you do not have any validation for 2 years or more on your record.
 You're not required to take either written or drivers test.
 Cost $72 for 5 years.